 How can HRM contribute to the organization’s performance?
 Which are the typical HR key indicators?
 What are metrics and analytics?
 How can we work evidence based with HRM?
 How does innovation contribute to the improvement of HR performance?
 Should we still use performance reviews and evaluations, or should we just do away with them?

-Challenge 4: coaching
+Challenge 4: consulting

 Who am I, what can I do, what do I want?
 What personal development do I want to achieve in the course of this year?
 Development of conversational skills, reflection on personal growth, and development of skills for optimum teamwork.